Here’s my guide to visiting the Basilica of Sant Maria Glorioso dei Frari in Venice Italy, simply known as the “Frari.”

 The Assumption was recently restored by Save Venice.

 Unveiled in 1518, Titian’s Pesaro Altarpiece depicts Mary with Christ and the saints.
-It’s the center of a marble altar attached to a wall.
+It’s the center of a marble altar attached to a wall in the left aisle.

 The piece was commissioned by one of Venice’s most prestigious citizens, Jacopo Pesaro.
 And it’s found in the family’s Pesaro Chapel.